thomasmarconi/Project-Synapse/README.md

 - 🔍 Ingests content and metadata from **SharePoint**, **OneDrive**, and **Teams**
 - 🧠 Uses **LLMs** to classify and semantically tag files, messages, and workflows
-- 🕸️ Builds a dynamic **Neo4j knowledge graph** linking people, documents, teams, and topics
+- 🕸️ Builds a dynamic **ONgDB knowledge graph** linking people, documents, teams, and topics
 - 💬 Enables **semantic search** and visual exploration of your organization’s knowledge structure

 ---